To find out more about Clare’s journey towards a Global Sustainable Tourism certification, Click Here.

 Admission: Admission fees apply.

-Open months: Open April to November.
+Open months: Open daily mid March to early November.

-Visit duration: 60 minutes.
+Visit duration: 45 minutes.

 Suitability for younger children: Moderately suited.